 You will be responsible for your child’s unpaid debts

-One danger to this is that if the adult child’s has an ownership interest in the account, and the child has unpaid debts, a creditor might try to collect the money owed to them out of the joint account, even though all the money belongs to Mom or Dad!
+One danger to this is that if the adult children have an ownership interest in the account, and the child has unpaid debts, a creditor might try to collect the money owed to them out of the joint account, even though all the money belongs to Mom or Dad!

-If you’re interested in obtaining a Power of Attorney or other estate planning documents, schedule a call with us to see how we can help.
+If you’re interested in obtaining a Power of Attorney or other estate planning documents, contact us to see how we can help.